moovweb/spracker/README.md

 spracker
 ========

-"Sprite Packer" -- a simple module for generating optimally-packed sprite sheets.
+"Sprite Packer" -- a simple module for generating sprite sheets.
+Will support optimal packing in a future release.